grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 functional decomposition is barely done!

 **Johnny:** Yeah.
 We won't be fixing all of that today.
-Still, we will follow the scout rule and "leave the campground cleaner than we found it".
+Still, we will follow the boy scout rule and "leave the campground cleaner than we found it".

 **Benjamin:** What's our assignment?